 When did you know you wanted to marry each other?

-Tell us your Sunset Cliffs Engagement Proposal story from your point of view!
+Tell us about your Sunset Cliffs proposal from your point of view!

 If you could pick one word to describe your favorite quirk about the other, what would it be and why?